 Of course, as the Trump administration gets ready to tackle the EPA to dismantle Obama’s climate policies, all this may change.

 Control Elements: Valve Actuators and Line Break Detection Systems

 There are three control elements used in an emergency shutdown of pipelines: valves, valve actuators, and line break detection systems.
 Because of the new regulations, it has become necessary that pipeline operators examine and adopt proactive maintenance and repair procedures.
 These protocols ensure that the control elements are performing well yet avoid false alarms that lead to expensive site visits and escalating repair costs, especially given that many of these emergency shutdown controls are in remote locations.

 Because all control elements are susceptible to failure, energy producers must adopt proactive maintenance programs.

 Actuators provide automated power for operating the valve.
 While valve actuators driven by electro-hydraulics are considered more environmentally responsible, pneumatic and hydraulic actuators are still common.
 In these cases, the direct pipeline gas powers the actuator.

 One of the more common problems that require monitoring is leaking gas at the stem seal, demanding stem packing.
-When there is the infrequent operation of an actuator, corrosion and seal degradation may occur from temperature fluctuations, and humidity, variabilities, and precipitation.
-Whereas, actively used actuators may have seal and seat wear from harsh conditions or sideloading from misalignment.
+When there is an actuator’s infrequent operation, corrosion and seal degradation may occur from temperature fluctuations, humidity, variabilities, and precipitation.
+Whereas actively used actuators may have seal and seat wear from harsh conditions or sideloading from misalignment.
 Additionally, high pipeline pressure can accelerate the need for maintenance.
 For these reasons, regular maintenance of the valve actuator seals is recommended.